Tyson Van Alfen

 sicff

-This program converts SIC codes to any of the Fama French industries.
-I'm sure everyone has those obnoxious lines of code to do this somewhere, but this should save you some space in your Stata code.
+This program converts numeric SIC codes to any of the Fama French industries.
+I'm sure many of us have those obnoxious lines of code to do this somewhere, but this should de-clutter your Stata code.
+See Ken French's data library for details on the industry portfolios.

 To install: